mcidclan/atomic-point-of-view/README.md

 ### Available options
 space-block-size: .........
-Minimun size of a region block default is 256^3
+Minimun size of a region block (default is 256^3)
 atomic-pov-count: .........
 Step angle between two point of views
 ray-step: .................
-Export only the frame each n ray step
+Change the value of the ray step frame generation
 max-ray-depth: ............
 The max length of the ray during the raytracing
 width-block-count: ........
 Number of blocks in width
 depth-block-count: ........
 Number of blocks in depth
 projection-depth: .........
-Value used to pre-render with projection
+Value used to pre-render the region with projection
 cam-distance: .............
 Set a distance between the camera and the region
 cam-lock-at: ..............
-Lock the camera at a geven depth position cam-hemisphere ............
-Pre-render only the hemisphere front of the camera anti-aliasing .............
-Pre-render with anti-aliasing filter on cam-lock-ahead ............
+Lock the camera at a given depth position cam-hemisphere ............
+Pre-render only the front hemisphere of the camera anti-aliasing .............
+Pre-render with the anti-aliasing filter on cam-lock-ahead ............
 Lock the camera at the beginning of the space region